-I am an Associate Professor in the Economics Department at Boston College.
+I am a Professor in the Economics Department at Boston College.
 Previously, I was a Senior Economic Advisor and Economist at the Federal Reserve Bank of Philadelphia.
-My research interests cover the the impact of labor mobility on fiscal and monetary policy, new endogenous productivity, and sovereign default.
-I am also interested in the formulation and estimation of dynamic general equilibrium models.
+My research interests cover labor mobility and fiscal/monetary policy, new endogenous productivity, and sovereign default.
+I am also interested in the formulation, solution, and estimation of dynamic general equilibrium models.

 C++/CUDA codes to solve default models and a minimization routine in Fortran are available in the software section.